-Collimation Cap A simple cap (this can be a lens cap with a 1-2mm hole in the centre and a shiny washer glued to the inside) is essential can for accurately aligning the primary mirror.
+Collimation Cap A simple cap (this can be a focus tube cap with a 1-2mm hole in the centre and a shiny washer glued to the inside) is an essential aid for accurately aligning the primary mirror.
 It also helps when aligning the secondary mirror.

 Cheshire Eyepiece and Sight Tube Combination Tool A long tube with a side opening to let in light and a reticule (cross-hairs) is my “go-to” tool.
 The cross-hairs and sight tube makes it easier to confirm the secondary mirror is centred under the focus tube.
 What follows assumes that this is the tool being used but the information will be of use if a cap is used.
 I have used and am happy to recommend the StellaLyra or Celestron Cheshire eyepiece and sight tube combination tool.

 Collimated Laser Not essential in my opinion but as an additional check I use a collimated (this is important) laser to confirm that the secondary is facing the primary.
 Note that lasers can give false readings due to registration (accurately sitting) and the laser will not show offset or primary tilt error which is why I do not recommend them for checking the secondary mirror other than as an extra check for secondary tilt/rotation error.
 The reflected beam of the laser is a useful tool for aligning the primary mirror.

 The views down the focus tube and the multiple reflections can be confusing.
 Here is what you see through the focus tube, sight tube and cap when the primary mirror has a centre ring mark

-- Remove the aperture cover, tilt the OTA so that is almost horizontal and point it at a white surface like a white ceiling.
+- Remove the aperture cover, tilt the OTA so that is almost horizontal and point it at a white surface.
 A sheet of yellow paper is placed behind the focuser so the edge of the secondary can easily be seen.

 - Remove all extenders.
-Insert the Cheshire tool using the 2″ adapter.
-Rotate the tool so the side aperture is facing a bright surface.
+Insert and rotate the Cheshire tool so the side aperture is facing a bright surface or light.